ynslmz/tv-maze-api-vue/README.md

 ## Instructions to run

-I used node v18.20.2 and npm v10.5.0, Pls be sure using minimum these versions or above.
+I used node v18.20.2 and npm v10.5.0, Please, make sure using minimum these versions or above.

 ### Dont forget to install dependencies first